bhuvangolhar/Data-Structures-and-Algorithms/Array/array_operations.md

 • Traversing means visiting each element of an array one by one.
 • Usually done using loops (for, while, for-each).

-int arr[] =
-Output: 10 20 30 40

-**Inserting an element :**

-• Insertion means adding a new element at a specific position.
-• Requires shifting elements to make space.
-• Since arrays in Java are fixed-size, insertion usually means using a new array.

 int arr[] = {10, 20, 30, 40};
 int pos = 2, element = 25;